-In his Houses of Boston’s Back Bay, Bainbridge Bunting comments that the three houses are “three closely related structures” that “fit together to create an impressive whole.”
+In his Houses of Boston’s Back Bay, Bainbridge Bunting comments that the houses are “three closely related structures” that “fit together to create an impressive whole.”
 326 Dartmouth forms the center house of the three, half a story lower than the houses on either side and differentiated by changes in floor level and stone trim.
-The houses are built on three lots on Dartmouth between Marlborough and Alley 418.
-The lots are 100 feet deep (east to west) but are uneven in shape, with the eastern line of the lot for 163 Marlborough shorter than the western line.

 Fanny Cushing died in May of 1887.
 Thomas Cushing continued to live at 163 Marlborough during the 1891-1892 winter season, but moved thereafter to New York City and to his home in Newport.

 By the 1892-1893 winter season, 163 Marlborough was the home of Charles Franklin Sprague and his wife, Mary Bryant (Pratt) Sprague.
-They had been married in November of 1891, after which they had lived briefly at 127 Commonwealth with her mother, Sarah Minot (Weld) Pratt, the widow of George Langdon Pratt.
+They had married in November of 1891, after which they had lived briefly at 127 Commonwealth with her mother, Sarah Minot (Weld) Pratt, the widow of George Langdon Pratt.
 They also maintained a home, Faulkner Farm, in the Allandale area of Brookline.
 In March of 1894, they purchased a stable at 347 Newbury, which they continued to own until 1897.

 Charles Sprague was a lawyer.
 He served as a member of the Massachusetts House of Representatives in 1891 and 1892, and as a member of the State Senate in 1895 and 1896.
 He was elected to Congress in November of 1896 and re-elected in 1898.
 He did not stand for reelection in 1900.

-By 1897, 163 Marlborough was the home of William Crowninshield Endicott and his wife, Ellen (Peabody) Endicott.
+By the 1896-1897 winter season, 163 Marlborough was the home of William Crowninshield Endicott and his wife, Ellen (Peabody) Endicott.
 They previously had lived in Salem.
-They also maintained a summer residence, Glen Magna Farms, in Danvers.
+They also maintained a home, Glen Magna Farms, in Danvers.

 William C. Endicott was a lawyer, a Justice of the Massachusetts Supreme Judicial Court from 1873 to 1882, and Secretary of War from 1885 to 1889, during President Grover Cleveland’s first administration.

-Their son, William Crowninshield Endicott, Jr., and his wife, Marie Louise (Thoron) Endicott, lived with them.
+Their son, William Crowninshield Endicott, Jr., and his wife, Marie Louise (called Louise) (Thoron) Endicott, lived with them.
 He was a lawyer.

 William Endicott, Sr., died in May of 1900.
-Ellen Endicott and William and Marie Endicott continued to live at 163 Marlborough.
+Ellen Endicott and William and Louise Endicott continued to live at 163 Marlborough and in Danvers.

-William Endicott, Jr., died in November of 1936, and Marie Endicott continued to live at 163 Marlborough until her death in March of 1958.
+William Endicott, Jr., died in November of 1936, and Louise Endicott continued to live at 163 Marlborough until her death in March of 1958.

-By 1959, 163 Marlborough was acquired from R. S. R. Realty by Toba Esther Finn (Tresa E. (Finkelstein) Friedman), the former wife of Julian Friedman.
+On April 21, 1959, 163 Marlborough was acquired from R. S. R. Realty by Toba Esther Finn (Tresa E. (Finkelstein) Friedman), the former wife of Julian Friedman.
 In the mid- and late 1950s, she had lived at 317 Beacon, where she operated a restaurant.

 In July of 1959, she applied for (and subsequently received) permission to convert the house from a single-family dwelling into a lodging house.